Our School Dispute Resolution Programs

-The school provides a list of students to WCDRC that have truancy issues.
+How it works: The school provides a list of students to WCDRC that have truancy issues.
 WCDRC contacts the student’s parents and schedules mediations at the school at a date and time selected by the school.
 The mediator meets with the student, parent(s) or guardian and the school representative(s) to determine the real impediments to attendance, and in most cases, a mutual agreement is reached to resolve the attendance issues.
 Sometimes this requires additional services being introduced to the families.
 The mediator follows up with the school and student to ensure that the agreement is working.
 This program requires a strong commitment by the school to improve attendance.

 Click here to view School Based Training.